nerdherd/Documentation/docs/_sources/week2.md.txt

 - How to use the manual test bench
 - Layout and components of prototype bot pneumatics

+Soldering

+Chain Tensioning
+- Practicing chain tensioning by using Allen wrenches to tie and loosen snail gears

 ### Claw

 Once the assembly of the double piston claw was done, we attached it to the prototype bot.